 We all piled in and our guide had great English.

 The kids got to take turns sitting at the front with him.
 It was $15 for 1 hour.
 He was so knowledgeable.
 We learned all about how William Wallace was President for a year, yet could speak no Spanish.

 Why do I have a photo of horse poo?
 Well because we hit a rock, just as the horse was having a nice poop.

 The poop collecting bag flung off, the horse jumped, and we were all sprayed with fresh poop.
 All over our clothes and in our hair.
 It was horrible, yet the kids handled it pretty well.

 We headed back to their pool for a refreshing swim for the kids.

-We wandered back to our hostel as we were meeting some Americans that night for dinner.
+We then wandered back to our hostel as we were meeting some Americans that night for dinner.
 We had connected through a long-term friend I have known for 30 years.
 It was nice to meet them – the kids got along well.

 Here you can see how pretty much all the houses have their front room set up.
 Everyone has rocking chairs, and often they are pulled out onto the street at night to capture the breeze.

 On our walk back to the hotel we passed a traditional funeral.
-It was pretty incredible to see the horse decorated and the old wood carriage.
+It was pretty incredible to see the decorated horse and the old wood carriage.

-Next day we went to church with our new friends we had dinner with the night before.
+Next day we went to church with our new friends – the ones we had dinner with the night before.
 The singing was in Spanish, but the sermon was in both English and Spanish.

 They took us back to the hostel to get our swim-wear and for my son to collect his DS for a game trade.
 Their dad sat in the back as the kids rode in the tray of the utility pickup.
 My son loved it.

 After a nice lunch, their lovely daughter showed me how to weave palm leaves into coasters.

-The boys enjoyed a swim in their pool; had a nice jump on the trampoline; and then came in for DS & Wii games, whilst munching as many Pringles at once as they could.
+The boys enjoyed a swim in their pool; had a nice jump on the trampoline, and then came in for DS & Wii games, whilst munching as many Pringles at once as they could.

 It was nice seeing them get along so well.
 We left piled up with Christmas gifts, a travel cutting board for me, and a heap of books for my son to read.